 This article covers the attribute property Restricted Data.
-This property is used to identify Attributes that contain data that should be omitted from UDH services that send data out of the system, such as 3rd party Connectors or DataAccess.
+This property is used to identify attributes that contain data that should be omitted from Universal Data Hub (UDH) services that send data out of the system, such as 3rd party connectors or DataAccess.

 In this article:

-By default, Attributes are not restricted and may flow through to a variety of destinations.
-Attributes are made available to services, such as EventDB, as well as 3rd party Connectors.
-Attributes have a property called Restricted Data that, when checked, will prevent that attribute from being included in processes that send data out of the UDH.
+By default, attributes are not restricted and may flow through to a variety of destinations.
+Attributes are made available to services such as EventDB, as well as third-party connectors.
+Attributes have a setting called Restricted Data that, when set, will prevent that attribute from being included in processes that send data out of the UDH.
 Attribute enrichments are not affected.

-For security purposes, the Visitor ID Attribute is always marked as Restricted.
+For security purposes, attributes of type Visitor ID are always marked as restricted.
 This cannot be changed.

-By default, Restricted Attributes are omitted from incoming Streams.
-This behavior can be changed in the settings for each Stream.
-For more info see Live Event and Streams.
+By default, restricted attributes are omitted from event feeds.
+This behavior can be changed in the settings for each feed.
+(See Live Events and Feeds.)

-By default, Restricted Attributes are omitted, meaning they are not available to be enriched in your Data Layer.
-When the Tealium Collect Tag sends out a request for the latest visitor profile AudienceStream returns Attributes that are not restricted.
-There behavior cannot be changed.
+By default, restricted attributes are omitted from the visitor attributes returned to the on-page data layer via data layer enrichment with AudienceStream.
+When the Tealium Collect Tag sends out a request for the latest visitor profile AudienceStream returns attributes that are not restricted.
+This behavior cannot be changed.